WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 the trunking provider.
 The trunking provider authorizes the access, generates an authorization code, and generates a RIPP trunk provider URI.
-The provider URI is included in a new OAuth parameter defined by this specification,and is returned as a parameter in the authorization response.
+The provider URI is included in a new OAuth parameter defined by this specification, and is returned as a parameter in the authorization response.
 The trunking consumer trades the authorization code for a refresh and access token, and stores the provider URI.
 Finally, the trunking consumer mints a bearer token associated with the new RIPP